BA in English

 **Students who declared a major in English after September 1, 2011 must fulfill the requirement for Group 4; students who declared a major in English prior to September 1, 2011 are not required to fulfill the Group 4 requirement.

 Note: Students may not satisfy the requirement for multiple groups with a single, overlapping course.

-Upon approval of their advisor and the director of undergraduate studies, students may elect to substitute one upper-level literature course from romance studies, modern languages & comparative literature, classical studies, or the Editorial Institute, for one of their seven upper-division course requirements outside of the three categories specified above.
+Upon approval of their advisor and the director of undergraduate studies, students may elect to substitute one upper-level literature course from Classical Studies, Modern Languages & Comparative Literature, Romance Studies, or the Editorial Institute, for one of their seven upper-division course requirements outside of the four categories specified above.

 Majors planning on graduate study in English should continue work in foreign languages beyond the level required by the College.
 French, German, and Latin are the languages most commonly required for the PhD in English.